Toggle: English / Spanish

 Other test may be needed to determine the cause of the acidosis.

-What can be expected will depend on the underlying disease causing the metabolic acidosis.
+The outlook will depend on the underlying disease causing the condition.

-Seek medical treatment if you develop symptoms of any disease that can cause metabolic acidosis.
+Seek medical help if you have symptoms of any disease that can cause metabolic acidosis.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.